World News | In Special Gesture, PM Modi Receives Amir of Qatar at Delhi Airport | LatestLY

-New Delhi [India], February 17 (ANI): In a special gesture, Prime Minister Narendra Modi on Monday received the Amir of Qatar, Sheikh Tamim Bin Hamad AL Thani, at the Indira Gandhi International Airport in the national capital.
+New Delhi [India], February 17 (ANI): In a special gesture, Prime Minister Narendra Modi on Monday received the Amir of Qatar, Sheikh Tamim Bin Hamad AL Thani, at the Palam Technical Airport in the national capital.

 The two leaders shared a warm hug as they met each other.